SathvikGuttula/LumaIsland/README.md

 - Shows current month and selected date detail
 - Ready for future **Outlook / Google Calendar** sync

-### 💊 Collapsed Purple Pill
+### 💊 Collapsed Pill
-- Minimal, glowing purple pill indicator when collapsed
+- Minimal, black pill indicator when collapsed
 - Centered at the top of your primary screen
 - Subtle glow and gradient animation
 - Hover to smoothly expand into the full island